On this page

 What is Suburban regeneration? – Watch the video

-In the video, the programme coordinator and project managers of the Suburban regeneration areas tell more about what Suburban regeneration is and what it means for the areas.
+In the video, the programme coordinator and project managers of the Suburban regeneration areas further explain what Suburban regeneration is and what it means for the areas.

 We're preventing segregation of residential areas